 I know, salads can feel out of place at this time of year.
 But to me, it’s more a matter of picking the right seasonal ingredients and they can then still be just what you need.
 A beet salad, for instance, feels much more at home this time of year.
 Particularly when you add in things like persimmon and fennel, as I have here.
 Top it off with a delicious, creamy goat’s cheese dressing and you have a perfect winter salad.

 This winter beet salad is incredibly easy to prepare with only 5 ingredients in the salad and the same in the dressing.
 I think roast beets (or the full name beetroot as I we’d say in the UK) are much better flavor-wise for this salad.
 I appreciate that means a little more work than say buying ready-cooked beets, but you can still make it easy by roasting a day or two ahead of time and keep them refrigerated.
 Just add them in the oven when you are cooking something else.
 When you’re ready to eat, you just slice a few things, toast the hazelnuts and whisk together the dressing and that’s it.

-Whenever you choose to serve it, this is one delicious salad.
+Whenever you choose to serve it, this winter beet salad is truly delicious.
 It’s got so many textures and flavors for so few ingredients – the crunch of the salad leaves and fennel, the soft sweet persimmon, the earthy roast beetroot and the creamy rich goat’s cheese dressing with a slight sweetness from honey.
-It’s a wonderful bowl of tasty goodness that certainly helps balance out the Christmas cookies.
-In fact so much so, I’m craving more of this winter beet salad for lunch today.
+It’s a wonderful bowl of tasty goodness that certainly helps balance out the cookies.
+In fact so much so, I’m craving more as I write.